Andy Hopper: Education

 Hopper was educated at Quintin Kynaston School in London after which he went to study for a Bachelor of Science degree at Swansea University before going to the University of Cambridge Computer Laboratory and Trinity Hall, Cambridge in 1974 for postgraduate work.
-Hopper was awarded his PhD in 1978 for research into Local area computer communications networks supervised by David Wheeler.
+Hopper was awarded his PhD in 1978 for research into local area computer communications networks supervised by David Wheeler.

 Research and career

 Hopper's PhD, completed in 1977 was in the field of communications networks, and he worked with Maurice Wilkes on the creation of the Cambridge Ring and its successors.

-Hopper's research interests include computer networks, multimedia systems, Virtual Network Computing and sentient computing.
+Hopper's interests include computer networks, multimedia systems, Virtual Network Computing, sentient computing and ubiquitous data.
 His most cited paper describes the indoor location system called the Active Badge.
 He has contributed to a discussion of the privacy challenges relating to surveillance.
+He is a proponent of Digital Commons industrial and societal infrastructure.